-6 -2-3-0

-Who is it for ACTIONS Measures of Success

-Year 1 Year 2 Year 3 Year 4

-Goal 2: Break down barriers for musicians wanting to perform in Port Phillip and maximise opportunities for musicians, businesses and audiences to connect Venues Musicians Council services.Maintain a registry of local musicians to encou is with game developers, film urage local programming by ciatives to create promotion venues and events.
-Community engagement with website Increase in number of opportunities for musicians Feedback from businesses - increased trading

-Goal 3: Encourage maximum live music opportunities via the creation of music precincts and develop a range of initiatives to 'broker' harmony between venues and local residents Venues Community The goals of the goals ecincts', where live music wide identified precincts, and existing venue, and the position of uld be: n one or more live music ven will be encouraged and prote y proposed new residential u possibility of new venues (this of-precinct approach) cted use needs to take account of s extends the Agent of demolish a live music venue, in an identified precinct, (or, in extraordinary Reduction in noise related complaints Attraction of high quality music venues to the municipality Attraction of residents and tourists to Live Music Precincts Community engagement with website
+Who it's for ACTIONS Measures of Success Year 1 Year 2 Year 3 Year 4 1 Goal 2: Break down barriers for musicians wanting to perform in Port Phillip and maximise opportunities for musicians, businesses and audiences to connect Venues Musicians Promote potential collaborations for musicians with game developers, film production, events and Council services.
+Maintain a registry of local musicians to encourage local programming by venues and events.
+Pair our venues with other businesses and initiatives to create promotional opportunities.
+Work with Music Victoria to identify potential 'live music precincts' - The goals of establishing precincts would be: Community engagement with website Increase in number of opportunities for musicians Feedback from businesses - increased trading Goal 3: Encourage maximum live music opportunities via the creation of music precincts and develop a range of initiatives to 'broker' harmony between venues and local residents Venues Community Reduction in noise-related complaints Attraction of high-quality music venues to the municipality Attraction of residents and tourists to live music precincts Community engagement with • uding acoustic investigation nmunity and industry benefits website

-Creation of guidelines outlining the Enforcement Process when a music complaint is received so both parties (complainant and venue) are aware of the steps that can/will be taken.
-Development of basic language (101-guide) guidelines re. noise management for venues.
-Developed by / or in collaboration with an acoustic consultant/engineer.
-This would be intended to inform venues of noise management requirements and potential solutions such layout of sound systems, directional speakers, limiting devices etc. Establish a Live Music Precinct working group involving Strategic Planning, Statutory Planning and Planning Compliance Produce and link to resources on Council's website, regarding the creation of a new live music business, to ensure operators feel confident in meeting obligations from multiple sources - including COVID-19 regulations.
-Work with the EPA, including partnerships, advocacy and participation in pilot programs, to ensure our community is informed and in turn can be represented through consultation or change processes affecting live music.
-Create and maintain web content that is point of contact for live music industry including venues, musicians, residents and community members.
-This would include a full suite of resources from musician databases to business and entertainment guides as well as regulatory information. • Multipurpose use of venues Increase in participation with pilot programs Goal 4: Stand out as a city of music festivals, welcoming the events and their audiences while ensuring compatibility with our communities Musicians Audience Incorporate live, local music into Council events where possible.
-Via Council's Events Strategy, prioritise attraction of music festivals and events to our public and Council-owned spaces.
-Advocate for key partners or grant recipients to program local musicians, including Seniors Festival and grant recipients. • Increase in number of opportunities for musicians Increase in audience participation Increased in number of events with a live music component
+Work towards implementing the relevant amendment(s) to the planning scheme to enable creation of music precincts within the municipality Creation of guidelines outlining the enforcement process when a music complaint is received so both parties (complainant and venue) are aware of the steps that can/will be taken.
+Development of basic language (101-guide) guidelines on noise management for venues.
+Developed by or in collaboration with an acoustic consultant/engineer.
+This would be intended to inform venues of noise management requirements and potential solutions such layout of sound systems, directional speakers, limiting devices etc. Produce and link to resources on Council's website, regarding the creation of a new live music business, to ensure operators feel confident in meeting obligations from multiple sources, including COVID-19 regulations.
+Continue to work with venues, event organisers and residents to address existing issues within the municipality Work with the EPA, including partnerships, advocacy and participation in pilot programs, to ensure our community is informed and in turn can be represented through consultation or change processes affecting live music.
+Create and maintain web content that is point-of-contact for live music industry including venues, musicians, residents and community members.
+This would include a full suite of resources, ranging from musician databases to business and entertainment guides as well as regulatory information.
+Multipurpose use of venues Increase in participation with pilot programs Goal 4: Stand out as a city Musicians Incorporate live, local music into Council events where possible.
+Via Council's Events Strategy, prioritise attraction of music festivals and events to our public and Increase in number of opportunities for of music festivals, Audience Council-owned spaces. musicians welcoming the events and their Advocate for key partners or grant recipients to program local musicians, including Seniors Festival and grant recipients.
+Increase in audience participation audiences while ensuring Continue to produce City of Port Phillip events that showcase and celebrate live music where benefit to the industry and wider community is evident, to be balanced with protection of amenity Increased in number of events compatibility with our communities Consistent monitoring of impact on residential and business community from events, ensuring amenity is protected where events are supported with a live music component

-Outcome 3 A city where the musicians and audiences, the venues and the schools, the public spaces and the rehearsal spaces, and our residents and businesses work together to support and create a diverse, dynamic and accessible live music scene
+A city where the musicians and audiences, the venues and the schools, the public spaces and the rehearsal spaces, and our residents and businesses work together to support and create a diverse, dynamic and accessible live music scene